Your trusted haulage partner in Essex

 You may also need a Shipper’s Declaration, especially when exporting.
 This document should be securely attached to the outside of the package using a clear adhesive pouch and must not obstruct any dangerous goods labels or hazard markings.

-Also, ensure that all packaging includes the correct dangerous goods packaging codes, which indicate package type, performance level, year, and country of certification.
+Also, ensure that all packaging includes the correct dangerous goods packaging codes, which indicate package type, performance level, year, and country of certification to meet the dangerous goods packaging requirements.

 Use Certified Dangerous Goods Packaging